nf-core/viralrecon/docs/output.md

   * SAMtools `<SAMPLE>.trim.flagstat`, `<SAMPLE>.trim.idxstats` and `<SAMPLE>.trim.stats` files generated from the primer trimmed alignment files.
 * `variants/bam/log/`
   * `<SAMPLE>.trim.ivar.log`: iVar trim log file obtained from stdout.

-> **NB:** Post-trimmed BAM files and their associated indices will only be saved in the results directory if the `--save_align_intermeds` parameter is supplied.

 </details>